 Assurance Level Identification Requirements Basic Identity may be established by in-person proofing before a Registration Agent; or remotely verifying identity attribute information provided by Applicant and relied upon for identity proofing purposes through record checks either with the applicable agency, institution, or through credit bureaus or similar databases, and confirms that: name, Date of Birth ("DoB"), address, and other Applicant provided personal information in records are consistent with the application and sufficient to identify a unique Individual.
 Address confirmation: a) Issue credentials in a manner that confirms the address of record supplied by the Applicant; or b) Issue credentials in a manner that confirms the ability of the Applicant to receive telephone communications at a number associated with the Applicant in records.
-Medium Software Identity shall be established by in-person proofing before a Registration Agent.
-A trust relationship Medium Software CBP between the Registration Agent and the Applicant Medium Hardware which is based on an in-person antecedent as described below may suffice as meeting the in-person Medium Hardware CBP identity proofing requirement.
-Credentials required are one Federal Government-issued Picture I.D., or one REAL ID Act compliant picture ID 1 , or two Non-Federal Government I.D.s, one of which shall be a picture I.D. (e.g., Non-REAL ID Act compliant Driver's
+Medium Software Medium Software CBP Medium Hardware Medium Hardware CBP Identity shall be established by in-person proofing before a Registration Agent.
+A trust relationship between the Registration Agent and the Applicant which is based on an in-person antecedent as described below may suffice as meeting the inperson identity proofing requirement.
+Credentials required are one Federal Government-issued Picture I.D., or one REAL ID Act compliant picture ID1, or two Non-Federal Government I.D.s, one of which shall be a picture I.D. (e.g., Non-REAL ID Act compliant Driver's License).
+Any credentials presented shall be unexpired.
+PIV-I Hardware Identity shall be established by in-person proofing before a Registration Agent.
+Credentials required are two identity source documents in original form.
+The identity source documents shall come from the list of acceptable documents included in Form I-9, OMB No. 1115-0136, Employment Eligibility Verification.
+At least one document shall be a valid State or Federal Governmentissued picture identification (ID).
+The use of an inperson antecedent is not applicable.